Mass grave: The Great Famine

-Natural disaster
+Industrial disasters

 Brunner Mine disaster

-The Brunner Mine disaster occurred at 9:30 a.m. on March 26, 1896.
+The Brunner Mine disaster occurred at 9:30 a.m. on 26 March 1896.
 An underground explosion caused the death of 65 miners, making it New Zealand's deadliest mining disaster.
 Of the 53 victims buried in Stillwater cemetery, 33 victims were in one mass grave.

+Natural disasters

 2010 Haitian earthquake

 Following the 2010 Haiti earthquake, thousands of bodies were left in the streets on Port-au-Prince, exposed to the sun and beginning to decompose and smell.
 The government of Haiti collected the bodies on the street, along with rubble through use of dump trucks and other heavy machinery.
 The bodies and rubble were then transported to empty rectangular holes, 20 feet deep, 20 feet wide and 100 feet long.
 No efforts were taken to identify the dead that were transported and buried.

 Within Haitian culture, burial rituals hold great significance and the sacred ceremonies can cost more than their own homes.
 There is a Haitian Vodou belief that the dead continue to live and are connected to their ancestors through these rituals.
 The burial of unidentified corpses in mass graves rather than familial plots severs this spiritual link between the living and dead.

 2013 Typhoon Haiyan

-As the casualties of the Typhoon Haiyan were in the thousands, unidentified or unknown corpses were buried in several mass graves in Leyte (especially in Tacloban City where the most deaths happened), Samar and other areas, while identified corpses were given to their families for burial.
+As the casualties of the Typhoon Haiyan were in the thousands, unidentified or unknown corpses were buried in several mass graves in Leyte (especially in Tacloban City where the most deaths happened), Samar, and other areas, while identified corpses were given to their families for burial.